 A truth commission needs to be composed of qualified and well-trained, experienced, and respected persons from diverse backgrounds that sufficiently reflect the different interests in society.
 In many of the commissions examined above, many of the commissioners have simply been appointed by the government without consultation and this often gives rise to a feeling that they are there to serve the government’s interests and this diminishes the credibility of the commission.

 The nature of the document creating the commission also has an impact on the commission’s work.
 A commission, such as the South African commission that was created after elaborate and broad consultations and consensus in an open and transparent and democratic process has been more effective than those commissions that were created by presidential decree.
 In far too many cases, the commissions created by presidential decrees are perceived as either politically motivated to divert attention from the real issues, or to persecute opponents of the regime.
 A clear example is the Sudanese special criminal court on events in Darfur created a day after the ICC started its investigations.

-Although truth commissions and other measures of transitional justice can not be bought off the peg but must of necessity take account of each country’s particular historical, geographical, social and economic circumstances, it is undeniable that after decades of political and economic turbulence, there is need for all African countries to carefully reflect on where they have come from order to be better prepared for the future.
+Although truth commissions and other measures of transitional justice cannot be bought off the peg but must take account of each country’s unique historical, geographical, social and economic circumstances, it is undeniable that after decades of political and economic turbulence, there is need for all African countries to carefully reflect on where they have come from order to be better prepared for the future.
 The countries that have done this reasonably well, such as South Africa, are now steadily consolidating their democracy and are better prepared to weather the storms of global economic instability.
-The majority of African countries, who feel that cosmetic constitutional changes are the best responses to the third wave of democratization, are still wallowing in the mud of political instability.
+Most African countries, who feel that cosmetic constitutional changes are the best responses to the third wave of democratization, are still wallowing in the mud of political instability.